future-pirate-king/Chat-app/README.md

 # Chat-app
-Chat-app using websockets, express and graphql.
+Chat-app using websockets, express and babel.